alphagov/search-api/doc/schemas.md

     with the hash `{ "label": "Bar the bar", "value": "bar" }`.
 This can be used when displaying the search results.

+Even though we have different schemas for different "elasticsearch document types", in practice elasticsearch only knows about one "type": which is the union of all the schemas.
+This is because Elasticsearch 6 does not allow multiple types in the same index.

 ## Indexes

 Indexes in elasticsearch are defined by files in the `indexes` directory.